At the cutting edge since the field began, ASQ is the source of:

 Upload a title page, with contact information for all authors, and be sure that all authors’ names are entered into the manuscript submission form.

-Copy and paste a cover letter into the submission form that lists people who have already viewed the paper, members of thesis committees and colleagues who would have a conflict of interest in reviewing the paper, and any other circumstances that might affect the integrity of the blind review process.
+Copy and paste a cover letter into the submission form that lists people who have already viewed the paper, members of thesis committees and colleagues who would have a conflict of interest in reviewing the paper, and any other circumstances that might affect the integrity of the anonymize review process.
 It is not useful to include a description or summary of the paper in the cover letter.
 Use the cover letter to tell the editor whether any of the data in a submitted manuscript have been published elsewhere or are used in manuscripts under review in other outlets and how the submitted manuscript differs.

 If the submission uses the same data as a manuscript under review elsewhere, upload the other manuscript using the file designation “Additional Editorial File.”
 Files with this designation will be available to the editors but not to reviewers.